-- (a) Pregnancy leave shall be for a seventeen (17) week period or such shorter period as the teacher may request. - (b) Pregnancy leave may commence no earlier than the day that is seventeen (17) weeks before the employee's due date or the date she gives birth, whichever is earlier, and no later than the date the child is due or the date the child is born, whichever is earlier - (c) A teacher must give the Board at least two (2) weeks written notice of the date the pregnancy leave is to begin and submit a medical certificate from a legally qualified medical practitioner stating the expected birth date. - (d) The pregnancy leave may end earlier than planned if the teacher gives the Board four (4) weeks written notice before the desired date of return.
+- (a) Pregnancy leave shall be for a seventeen (17) week period or such shorter period as the teacher may request. - (b) Pregnancy leave may commence no earlier than the day that is seventeen (17) weeks before the employee's due date or the date she gives birth, whichever is earlier, and no later than the date the child is due or the date the child is born, whichever is earlier. - (c) A teacher must give the Board at least two (2) weeks written notice of the date the pregnancy leave is to begin and submit a medical certificate from a legally qualified medical practitioner stating the expected birth date.
+Teachers are encouraged to provide the Board as much notice as possible for staffing processes. - (d) The pregnancy leave may end earlier than planned if the teacher gives the Board four (4) weeks written notice before the desired date of return.